davetang/onemanarmy/README.md

 your problem down into separate parts and use the tool for the sub-problem.
 Do not implement your own tool unless it is absolutely necessary.

+Similar to the point above, don't start from scratch either.
+Use a standard template or layout.
+This not only saves time but helps you become more systematic since you are using the same template/layout for your work.

+Be systematic.
+For example, over the years I've started to accumulate more and more junk at home and I find myself searching for things more often.
+Where'd I put the USB-C to HDMI cable!?
+Where's my 3.5mm audio cable extension cord!?
+Finally I got sick of searching for stuff and organised everything in a systematic way.
+This applies computationally too.
+Where's that R function I wrote for checking if a package is installed!?
+Where's that analysis I did!?
+Organise your functions into a single file or package it.
+Organise your analysis files using some directory structure.

 When you perform an analysis, try to make the analysis self-contained, which the Cambridge dictionary defines quite nicely: "containing or having everything that is needed within itself".
 Another user (e.g. yourself on another computer)